Brain-OF: An Omnifunctional Foundation Model for fMRI, EEG and MEG: Visualization of Reconstruction

 \section{Visualization of Reconstruction}

 We visualize the reconstruction quality of Brain-OF Huge to assess the effectiveness of the proposed Masked Temporal-Frequency Modeling (MTFM) objective across fMRI, EEG, and MEG.
 Beyond simple waveform reconstruction, we examine whether the model preserves critical high-order features.

-As shown in \cref{visualization_rec}, Brain-OF achieves high-fidelity reconstruction with effective noise suppression.
+As shown in Figure~\ref{visualization_rec}, Brain-OF achieves high-fidelity reconstruction with effective noise suppression.
 For EEG, reconstructed signals closely match the original temporal dynamics while preserving dominant spectral bursts.
 In fMRI, functional connectivity derived from the original and reconstructed BOLD signals show that the complex inter-regional correlation structure is well preserved.
 For MEG, reconstructed topomaps accurately recover localized scalp-level magnetic field patterns despite signal sparsity.
 Overall, these results indicate that Brain-OF learns meaningful spatiotemporal and spectral generative structure rather than memorizing raw inputs.